top of page

 The reports met all council requirements and the conditions were discharged with no further comments.

-3 Donne Street
+3 Donne Street, London

 We supported the successful discharge of a pre-commencement planning condition requiring a detailed Sustainable Drainage Systems (SuDS) Strategy.
 The strategy included a 50% betterment in surface water run-off rates, SuDS feature specification, drainage layout, and construction and maintenance arrangements.
 The council approved the submission without further comment, confirming that our strategy met all policy CE2 (g) requirements.

-29 Meredyth Road
+29 Meredyth Road, London

 We delivered a SuDS Strategy for 29 Meredyth Road to discharge a pre-commencement planning condition.
 The report included runoff calculations, SuDS specification, drainage layout, and maintenance details.
 The condition was discharged without comment, allowing construction to proceed smoothly.

-The Coach House
+The Coach House, Teddington

 We supported the client in discharging a SuDS Strategy condition for a site within a Critical Drainage Area in Richmond.
 The initial council feedback requested justification for not using infiltration measures and proposed a complex solution involving permeable paving with sub-base attenuation and pumping.